Best lightweight bikes 2023: Our pick of the lightest climbing bikes

 Reasons to avoid

-Otherwise, the R5 has the classic looks of a road bike, even as other bike makers have moved on to dropped stays.
-The pros' results prove that despite the slightly retro looks, this is still a high performance bike though.
+Otherwise, the R5 has the classic looks of a road bike, even as other bike makers have moved on to dropped stays, and despite the slightly retro looks, this is still a high-performance bike.

 The frame is electronic groupset compatible only and tyre clearance is now 34mm.
 Carbon wheels come from sister brand Reserve, with a claimed weight of 1,300g a set.